The science is clear: Eating the right foods can lead to a longer, healthier life.

 Many foods are especially good for certain parts of your body.
 Bellantoni suggests splitting those 1,800 calories up into proteins for your muscles, calcium for your bones, and a basic heart-healthy diet.

 That approach can do a lot of things for you.

 A basic heart-healthy diet can help you control your weight.
 That’s important because more than a third of people 65 and older are obese.
 That can lead to diabetes, some cancers, and heart disease.

 - Whole grains

 - Low-fat dairy products like yogurt and cheese

 - Nuts and beans

-- Nontropical vegetable oils (like olive, corn, peanut, and safflower oils)
+- Non-tropical vegetable oils (olive, corn, peanut, and safflower oils)

-Make sure you have salmon and other fish like trout and herring.
-They’re high in omega-3 fatty acids, which help reduce the risk of heart disease and slightly lower blood pressure, among other benefits.
-Shoot for two servings a week.
+Salmon and other fish, like trout and herring, are high in omega-3 fatty acids, which help lower your chances of heart disease and may help with high blood pressure, among other things.
+Aim for two servings a week.